arshit26/facebook-post/README.md

 It is the view part.
 It conatins the UI parts to which the user interacts.
 It accepts a quote from the user and creates an Ajax Request to the post_image.php file.
+User can also give the background color and the color of the text on the image.
 It the interprets the JSON value from the Ajax call response.
 ## post_image.php
 It is the controller part.